tommysteryy/Monty-Hall-Simulator/README.md

 ## User Stories

-- As a user, I want to be able to pick to switch doors or not switch doors
+- As a user, I want to be able to pick to switch doors or not switch doors.
-- As a user, I want to be able to add doors, goats, and cars to the game
+- As a user, I want to be able to add as many doors, goats, and cars to the game as you'd like to "design your own game" and explore the mathematics behind it.
 - As a user, I want to see the wins and loses change as the simulation plays
 - As a user, I want to see the probability principles that underlie this problem